isb-cgc/readthedocs/docs/source/sections/data/BEATAML_about.rst

 The BEATAML tables are in project isb-cgc-bq.
 To learn more about how to view and query tables in the Google BigQuery console, see documentation section `ISB-CGC BigQuery Tables <../BigQuery.html>`_.

-- Data set BEATAML contains the latest tables for each data type.
+- Data set ``isb-cgc-bq.BEATAML`` contains the latest tables for each data type.
-- Data set BEATAML_versioned contains previously released tables, as well as the most current table.
+- Data set ``isb-cgc-bq.BEATAML_versioned`` contains previously released tables, as well as the most current table.